Saturn Bomberman: Reviews

 Critics were also not wholly sold on the 10-player feature, as most noted that the screen size used for ten players makes powerups and characters too small to discern on all but the largest television sets.
 They nonetheless concurred that the multiplayer modes overall are the highlight of the game.
 Dan Hsu of Electronic Gaming Monthly stated that "It's a mediocre one-player game.
 It's a fantastic multiplayer game.
 And that's all you really need to know."
 Mortlock ventured that it is "Probably the best multi-player game you'll ever play."
 GamePro noted that the screen is much less confusing if there are eight players or fewer, and commented, "If you don't have a Sega multitap, Saturn Bomberman offers the perfect excuse to get one.
 If you don't have friends, this is a good opportunity to get some of them, too."

 The Story Mode and Master Mode were criticized by Matt Yeo for the frustratingly difficult AI and unforgiving boss fights, and GamePro similarly described them as "more a trial of your patience than a test of your skill."
 However, Next Generation contended that these modes are the one area where Saturn Bomberman actually exceeds Super Bomberman 2, as they "offer a decidedly less frantic (but more cerebral) puzzle-gamelike experience".

 Critics generally remarked that the graphics and music are very limited and fail to advance the Bomberman series in any way.
 Most also complained at the excessive length of time between the game's original release in Japan and its release in North America and Europe.

 Next Generation reviewed the Japanese version of the game as an import in 1996, rating it four stars out of five, and stated that "even a mediocre Bomberman game is still worth checking out, and a must for gregarious Saturn fans."

-Sales

 In Japan, the game sold 129,616 units.